You can also listen as I explain GC/MS Reports on my educational podcast!

 GC/MS stands for Gas Chromatography and Mass Spectrometry.
 Gas Chromatography (GC) is a method of separating the volatile compounds in essential oils into individual components.

-Mass Spectrometry (MS) identifies each of these components and their percentages.
+The Mass Spectrometer (MS) identifies each of these components and their percentages.
 This process can also tell us if the essential oil has been adulterated.
 All the main components and some of the trace components will be listed on these reports.

 You can expect to pay a tiny bit more for essential oils that have been batch-specific tested, but it is money well spent when you want purity and the best results possible from your blends.

 GC/MS Sheets in the Aromatic Wisdom Institute Classroom